 Morning is coming and Violet and Eliza will soon be discharged.
 The nurse comes in the early hours to inform her that they need the bed.
 She is alarmed at first not to see any newborn but then sees her tiny head pushing from under the blanket, on Violet’s tummy.
 She checks her watch and decides to give them another 30 minutes.

 Your name is Elizabeth Ava North.
 Elizabeth means God’s promise and Ava means little bird.
 Your last name is from your father and is descended from people in the north of England.
 It’s a place which was once under Dane Law.
 We will call you Eliza.
 Your name has altered already but our names are never gone.
 I’m keeping mine because there are some things I don’t want to change.
 Your grandmother’s maiden name was McCallin.
-A long time ago her people settled in Northern Ireland crossing the water from Scotland.
+A long time ago her people settled in Northern Ireland, crossing the water from Scotland.
 There is time to tell you of your ancestors who are from these British Isles.
+Here lies ‘deep time’ and unbroken lines of ancestry.
 When I was growing up, I was never close to them and I felt but did not understand their absence.
 I did hear them once in a place called Virginia which is where I was happiest.
-That sense of ‘deep time’ and unbroken lines of ancestry.
 The good news is that I have had my entire life as a woman to get to know them.
 Do you know where you are now?
 You’re in London.
 It’s known as cosmopolitan, international but first and foremost it’s the capital of England.
 The writer Peter Ackroyd describes it as the inevitable and infinite city.
 You will grow up here.
 I want you to know its streets like the back of your hand.
 I have many favourite stories which I’ll read to you.
 The children travel and then come home to process their adventures.
 That will be your story too.